 Procedure Based Assessment (PBA) is one of a number of assessments used in the clinical setting to help the teaching and assessment of a clinical skill.
 In common with the other workplace-based assessments (WBAs), its primary purpose is to provide structured teaching and feedback in a particular area of clinical practice.
-PBA is an objective method of assessing the range of competencies required to perform an interventional procedure.
-There is a PBA for every index procedure in each speciality.
+The PBA method assesses the range of competencies required to perform an interventional procedure.
+It should be used when performing an index procedure in a surgical speciality (these are a small number of common and important procedures that are indicative of satisfactory performance in a range of other procedures).

-The assessment involves an assessor, (typically a consultant trainer), observing the trainee performing a practical procedure within the workplace.
+The assessment involves an assessor, (typically a consultant trainer), observing the trainee performing a practical procedure within the workplace (usually in theatre).
 The assessor's evaluation is recorded on a structured form which is used by the assessor to provide the trainee with structured feedback.

 The tool has two principal components.
-The first consists of a series of competencies within six core domains.
-Most of the competencies are common to all procedures (marked G for generic), but some are specific to the particular procedure (marked T for task-specific).
-Each competency is rated according to the standard expected for the Certificate of Completion of Specialty Training (CCST).
+The first consists of a series of competencies within five core domains.
+Most of the competencies are common to all procedures (e.g. competencies in the section for intra-operative techniques are marked G for generic).
+Some competencies are specific to the particular procedure (e.g. marked T for task-specific).
+Each competency is rated according to the standard expected for Certification at the completion of training.

 The second part of the evaluation consists of an assessment of the overall competence of the trainee to perform the procedure on that occasion (global summary).
-The global rating is divided into four levels, the highest of which is the ability to perform the procedure to a standard expected of a specialist in practice within the NHS (the level required for the CCST).
+The global rating is divided into nine levels, the highest of which is the ability to perform the procedure to a standard expected of a specialist in practice within the NHS (Certification).

-Because the PBA is set at the level of CCST (rather than as satisfactory for each level of training), it fulfils a patient safety/clinical governance function in conjunction with the logbook.
+Because the PBA is set at the level of Certification (rather than as satisfactory for each level of training), it fulfils a patient safety/clinical governance function in conjunction with the logbook.
 This also enables PBAs performed during one level of training to be added to those during the next.
 This is also applicable to modular training.